-P. Dispatchable service orders completed within five business days are a measure of a LEC's ability to complete installation and disconnection work requests, requiring a dispatch of outside plant personnel, in a timely manner.
+Percentage of nondispatchable service orders completed within two business days and disconnection work requests, requiring a dispatch of outside plant personnel, in a timely manner.
 A LEC shall complete no less than 90% of installations for one to five NALs within five business days.
 Dispatchable service orders include requests for new service, transfers to new locations, additions to existing service, and requests for disconnection.